EmilEinarsen/cookie-helper/README.md

 ## Install
-Use npm to install bjork_cookies or copy the code manually form [github](https://github.com/EmilEinarsen/bjork_cookie).
+Use npm to install bjork_cookies or copy the code manually from [github](https://github.com/EmilEinarsen/bjork_cookie).
 ```bash
 > npm i bjork_cookies
 ```